 Try to eliminate any light in your bedroom.
 Having light in your room can trick the body into believing it is still day time.
 Hang blackout curtains and turn off any lamps or light sources.
 Even the smallest amount of light can have a significant impact on your sleep quality.

 Caffeine is designed to block sleep-inducing chemicals and increase your adrenaline production.
 Each cup of coffee drank after 2 pm could knock an hour off your sleep, preventing you from getting your well-needed rest.
 Drink water and relaxing herbal teas instead, to regulate your body and keep you hydrated at the same time.

-Try to keep active throughout the day, as this will help you to fall asleep and stay asleep.
+Try to keep active throughout the day, as this will help you fall and stay asleep.
 However, exercising too close to your bedtime could have the opposite result with you not being able to sleep.
 You will need to find your perfect exercise time.

 7. Make sure your bedroom is comfortable

 Sleeping on an old mattress could be another reason you are not getting the rest you deserve.
 Ensure your mattress is comfortable and supports your needs.
 Creating an attractive bedroom and bed with comfy pillows and blankets will make you want to snuggle up and rest.